Almost optimal query algorithm for hitting set using a subset query

 \item[(iii)] to guarantee that all the hyperedges that do not contain any large core as a subset, are present in the sampled hypergraph with high probability. \end{itemize} Using the above observations, we can prove that the hitting set of the sampled hypergraph is the hitting set of the original graph with high probability.
 To formalize the above discussion, we state the following proposition and then define some sets, which will be needed for our analysis.

-The non-promised version of $d$-{\sc Hitting Set} can be solved by using the algorithm for the promised version along with the algorithm explained for \pmaxpacking{} in Section~\ref{sec:packing}.
-If there exists a packing of size more than $k$, then the hitting set is also more than $k$.
-Otherwise, the hitting set is bounded by $2k$.
-Now we can use our algorithm for the promised version of $d$-{\sc Hitting Set} to find an exact vertex cover from which we can give final answer to the non-promised $d$-{\sc Hitting Set}.